Client onboarding software Client Onboarding

 Increased client base

 As I mentioned before, your clients work as powerful referrals.
-Edelman Trust Barometer reported that 84% of B2B decision-markers start their buying journey with a referral.
+According to Edelman Trust Barometer, 84% of B2B executives start the process of client onboarding with a referral.

 Delighting your new clients with a effective onboarding strategy will help to foster strong relationships and upsell your existing clients moving forward.
 But it will also help you gain referrals.